Blubberkins/COMP6080-Presto/README.md

   * The current slide's background in one solid colour, or in a colour gradient;
   * The default background solid colour or colour gradient of all slides
     * This is the colour that a slide background is set to by default instead of white.
+  * When user has a current slide background, it will overwrite the default slide background

   Note: You are free to choose from different gradient directions(E.G. top to down/left to right).
 It's fully up to you to design a UI that allow users to choose different background options and colours